AI Adoption Framework for Infrastructure

 Capture results and best practices

-• Monitoring with LLM + Prometheus
+• Monitoring with LLMs and Prometheus

 • AI-driven log and alert analysis

-• ChatOps (internal GPT-based copilots)
+• ChatOps and internal GPT-based copilots

-• Inference pipeline with automated rollback
+• Inference pipelines with automated rollback

 Phase 5: Scale, governance, and resilience